 The Leica Q2 Monochrom’s eye-watering price tag makes having a black-and-white-only camera out of reach for many photographers, even at entry-level camera costs.

-The Q2 Monochrom may not make sense at first.
-Still, once you see the quality of the images captured by a camera without a color array filter and the need for an interpolation algorithm, you’ll quickly see why it makes sense.
+The Q2 Monochrome may not make sense at first.
+Still, you’ll quickly see why it makes sense once you see the quality of the images captured by a camera without a color array filter and the need for an interpolation algorithm.
 Even if doing so precludes the use of color during capture.

 Due to its unique sensor design, the Q2 Monochrom can capture images at very high ISOs with far less high ISO noise than typical color cameras.

-Because of how little noise there is, you may confidently utilize Auto ISO up to its maximum setting of 6400 for general photography.
+Because of the little noise, you may confidently utilize Auto ISO up to its maximum setting of 6400 for general photography.

-The Q2 Monochrom is thus ideal for the high-ISO work of street and documentary photographers; at lower ISOs, the 28mm lens may also be useful for landscape photographers.
+The Q2 Monochrom is thus ideal for the high-ISO work of street and documentary photographers; at lower ISOs, the 28mm lens may also be helpful for landscape photographers.